Next Page: Capacitance

-This page explains the operation of transistors in circuits.
-Practical matters such as testing, precautions when soldering and identifying leads are covered by the Transistors page.
+This page explains the operation of transistors in simple circuits, mainly their use as switches.
+Practical matters such as testing, precautions when soldering and identifying leads are covered by the transistors page.

 A Darlington pair is two transistors connected together to give a very high current gain.

-They have different circuit symbols and properties and they are not (yet) covered by this page.
+In addition to standard (bipolar junction) transistors, there are field-effect transistors which are usually referred to as FETs.
+They have different circuit symbols and properties and they are not covered by this page.

 The small base current controls the larger collector current.